realworldocaml/book/en/compiler-output-formats.md

 ### Inspecting assembly output

-The native code compiler generates assembly language, which is then passed to the system assembler for compiling into compiled object files.
-You can instruct `ocamlopt` to output the assembly by passing the `-S` flag to the compiler command-line.
+The native code compiler generates assembly language that is then passed to the system assembler for compiling into object files.
+You can get `ocamlopt` to output the assembly by passing the `-S` flag to the compiler command-line.

-The assembly is highly architecture specific, so the discussion below assumes an Intel or AMD 64-bit platform.
+The assembly code is highly architecture specific, so the discussion below assumes an Intel or AMD 64-bit platform.
 We've generated the example code using `-inline 20` and `-nodynlink` since it's best to generate assembly code with the full optimizations that the compiler supports.
 Even though these optimizations make the code a bit harder to read, it will give you a more accurate picture of what executes on the CPU.
+Don't forget that you can use the lambda code from earlier to get a slightly higher level picture of the code if you get lost in the more verbose assembly.

+#### The impact of polymorphic comparison

 We warned you earlier in [xref](#maps-and-hashtables) that using polymorphic comparison is both convenient and perilous.
 Let's look at precisely what